SteffenRossberg/pomalu-ale-jiste/README.md

 # pomalu, ale jistĕ ...
 ...
-I want to play with PyTorch and Pandas to chew on some timeseries like stock market data.
+I want to play with an AI framework, in this case PyTorch, to chew on some timeseries like stock market data.

 ## my way to go ...
 First I want to create a simple auto encoder to memorize possible patterns in stock market data.